sageserpent-open/NTestCaseBuilder/README.markdown

 5. Add support for automated permuting of 'operation'-style test cases.
 Also take into account a variable number of operations.

 6. Carry on with the Scala port of this code at *sageserpent-open/fsharp-to-scala-port-case-study*. **Maybe...**

+7. Return an enumerable that computes test cases asynchronously to give better throughput when the parameterised unit test is itself computationally demanding.

+8. Extend merged partial test vectors into full test vectors either some or all of the time to give even more early-access full test vectors.